frakture/frakture-docs/docs/enrichment/attribution/reporting_split.md

 | Humans | (manual rolloup FB+Facebook)     |    $23| N/A (no attribution) |

 If you're using humans, you might report $23.
-If you're using automation, and you elect the transaction source code as preferred, you'd report $16 (Facebook is easily identifiable to humans, but not bots).
+If you're using automated attribution, and you elect the transaction source code as preferred, you'd report $16 (Facebook is easily identifiable to humans, but not bots).
 If you want to see how a specific ad published in January performed, you might report $35.

 Realizing that Frakture supports a number of use cases, here's the tables you'll want to use depending on how you prefer to report: